 Hi everyone!
 How’s it going?
 After an indulgent weekend, I figured a lighter recipe was in order.
 All about balance, isn’t it?

-This vegan rice salad has all sorts of feel good ingredients that will surely make your belly happy.
+This simple rice salad has all sorts of yummy ingredients.
 It can be enjoyed as a hearty side dish recipe (perfect for a special occasion, if you ask me!) or for lunch.

 The longest part to make this wild rice salad recipe is cooking the rice and roasting the acorn squash.

-Other than that, it’s simply a matter of cooking the kale for a little and assembling.
+Other than that, it’s simply a matter of cooking the kale for a little, then combing all the rice salad ingredients together.
+Easy!
+Full details are in the recipe card below.

 Have you ever used acorn squash in a recipe?
 It’s simple to prepare and what makes this one extra special is the addition of curry powder.
-It adds a lovely flavour and warmth to the recipe, which compliments the sweetness found in the pomegranate.
+It adds a lovely flavour and warmth to the recipe, which compliments the sweetness found in the pomegranate arils.

 Basically, to roast an acorn squash: